 The region's education, learning and skills providers must continue to collaboratively plan future provision around major investments and identified growth in the Green Economy.
 Further investment in accessible training provision underpinned by capital infrastructure to support growth in new and emerging technologies is also required.

-- Maximise investment in skills provision to drive growth in the Green Economy to meet the requirements of major investments and key sectors - Identify green skills requirements and deliver a responsive curriculum - · Inspire young people to acquire green skills and progress into occupations and sectors in demand - Offer decarbonisation and energy efficiency skills support to businesses through the LEP Growth Hub, advising businesses on how to access the skills they need
+- and key sectors - Identify green skills requirements and deliver a responsive curriculum - Inspire young people to acquire green skills and progress into occupations and sectors in demand - on how to access the skills they need